ruby/rdoc/doc/rdoc/rdoc_source_files.md

 **Note well:** If the effective `.document` file is empty, *all* files and directories in its directory tree are excluded.

+#### Scope

+A file named `.document` affects file selection in the directory tree at its own directory, but may be "overridden" by other files named `.document` lower in that directory tree.

+Each directory throughout the directory tree has just one controlling `.document` file: the nearest such file in the chain of *ancestor* directories.

 ### Command-Line Options